AguaClara/Textbook/Fluids_Review/Fluids_Review_Derivations.rst

 Minor Loss Equation
 ====================
-This section contains the derivation of the minor loss equation using the following image as a reference.
-The derivation begins with a slightly simplified energy equation across the control volume show.
+This section contains the derivation of the minor loss equation using the following figure as a reference.
+The derivation begins with a slightly simplified energy equation across the control volume shown.
 Our energy equation begins with :math:`h_P` and :math:`h_T` having been eliminated.

 .. _minor_loss_pipe: